Boston University School of Medicine (BUSM) Clerkships & Subinternships

 MED MS 201.3: Inpatient Gynecology

 The student participates as a subintern in all aspects of the inpatient and ambulatory gynecology service, assisting in minor and major gynecologic surgical procedures and following patients postoperatively.
 The student will primarily work with the East Newton GYN service.
 Students will prepare a case-based presentation at a GYN noon conference and are expected to participate in educating the clerkship students.
-To receive honors in the clerkship, the student will write a paper or create an academic project.
+The student will be evaluated on his or her teaching skills as part of the final grade.

 MED MS 202.3: Maternal Fetal Medicine